open-telemetry/opentelemetry-java-examples/resource-detection-gcp/README.md

 # Resource Detection Example - GCP

-> [!NOTE]
-> Running this example does not generate any telemetry.
-This example merely demonstrates resource attributes detetcted by the GCP Resource Detector.

 An example application that shows what resource attributes will be detected by the [GCP Resource Detector](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/gcp-resources) and how the [Autoconfigure Resource Provider SPI](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure#resource-provider-spi) automatically *attaches* the detected resource attributes to the generated telemetry.

 *For users looking to use the GCP Resource Detector with OpenTelemetry Java Agent for automatic instrumentation, refer to the instructions [here](https://opentelemetry.io/docs/languages/java/automatic/configuration/#enable-resource-providers-that-are-disabled-by-default).*